Garang Kuol: Senior

-In September 2022, Kuol earned his first senior national team call up, being selected in the Australian squad to play two friendlies against New Zealand.
+In September 2022, Kuol earned his first senior national team call-up, being selected in the Australian squad to play two friendlies against New Zealand.
 He made his debut at 18 years and 10 days of age as a second-half substitute in the second game of the New Zealand series, earning plaudits for a number of dangerous contributions in attack.
 Kuol's debut made him the sixth-youngest "Socceroo" of all time, and the youngest to be selected in an Australia squad since Harry Kewell.

 Kuol was named in Australia's squad for the 2022 FIFA World Cup in November 2022 at 18 years old, making him the youngest player ever selected for Australia for a FIFA World Cup.
-Kuol came on as a substitute in the second half of Australia's loss to France in their opening game of the Cup on 22 November 2022, becoming the youngest player to appear at a World Cup for Australia and the ninth-youngest player ever to take the field at a FIFA World Cup.
-Kuol also came on as a substitute in Australia's round of sixteen loss to Argentina, making him the youngest player to feature in a FIFA World Cup knockout match since Pelé at the 1958 FIFA World Cup.
+Kuol came on as a substitute in the second half of Australia's loss to France in their opening game of the Cup on 22 November 2022, becoming the youngest player to appear at a World Cup for Australia and the ninth-youngest player ever to take the field at a World Cup.
+Kuol also came on as a substitute in Australia's round of sixteen loss to Argentina, who would go on to win the competition, making him the youngest player to feature in a FIFA World Cup knockout match since Pelé at the 1958 FIFA World Cup.
 Kuol had a late chance to equalise for Australia, however, his shot was saved by Argentinian goalkeeper Emiliano Martínez.

+Kuol scored his first international goal in Australia's first match since the 2022 FIFA World Cup, his fourth international appearance, scoring against Ecuador in a friendly at Western Sydney Stadium on 24 March 2023.

 Personal life

 Kuol has three older brothers and three younger brothers.
-One of his older brothers, Alou Kuol, currently plays for VfB Stuttgart, after having previously played for the Goulburn Valley Suns and the Central Coast Mariners.
-Another older brother, Teng Kuol, currently plays for Western Sydney Wanderers FC Youth, after previously playing for the Central Coast Mariners Academy and Melbourne Victory FC Youth.
+Two of his brothers, Alou Kuol and Teng Kuol, are also professional soccer players who had played with Central Coast Mariners and Goulburn Valley Suns.
+Most notably, Alou had played in Germany with VfB Stuttgart in the Bundesliga, making one league appearance, before returning to the Mariners in July 2023.